printezisn/printezisn.github.io/src/data/posts/creating-fireplace-with-canvas-api.md

 export default Fireplace;
 ```

-### Summary
+### Conclusion

-In this post, we built an entire fireplace animation using only a single flame image spritesheet and Canvas API.
+In this post, we built an entire fireplace animation using only a single flame spritesheet and Canvas API.
 The final verdict is that 2D graphics and animations in JS are not so hard.

 If you want to see a live demonstration of the end result, you can do it by clicking <a href="#" class="create-fireplace">here</a>.